apache/arrow/docs/source/format/Layout.rst

 -------------------

-When a field is dictionary encoded, the values are represented by an array of Int32 representing the index of the value in the dictionary.
+When a field is dictionary encoded, the values are represented by an array of signed integers representing the index of the value in the dictionary.
 The Dictionary is received as one or more DictionaryBatches with the id referenced by a dictionary attribute defined in the metadata (Message.fbs) in the Field table.
 The dictionary has the same layout as the type of the field would dictate.
 Each entry in the dictionary can be accessed by its index in the DictionaryBatches.
 When a Schema references a Dictionary id, it must send at least one DictionaryBatch for this id.

 As an example, you could have the following data: ::